Issaquah Salmon Days: History

 In 1980, Salmon Days was officially sanctioned by Seafair, meaning that Seafair clowns, pirates, and floats were added.
 There was an added parade for adults with parade floats, instead of just one parade for children.
 The festival also joined the Northwest Festivals Association in 1985, which helps to plan and execute the festival.
 A paid festival director was hired in 1987 for the first time.
 During the 1980s, attendance more than doubled, growing from 65,000 in 1980 to 150,000 in 1988.

 Through the 1990s and 2000s, the festival averaged around 150,000 to 200,000 visitors.
 In 2006, the festival's economic impact was measured at around 1.5 million dollars.
+In response to the COVID-19 pandemic, the 2020 festival introduced online events such as art and recipe competitions, a hatchery webcam, and an interactive festival app.
+Select in-person activities such as a car show and farmers market continued with safety measures in place.
+The modified events continued in 2021, with emphasis on virtual events and masks remaining required for in-person festivities.
 Today, the festival is still run once a year.

 Festival attractions

 Salmon Days includes more than 270 artists that line Front Street and Sunset Way, more than fifty food vendors, the Field of Fun with free activities, and five stages offering live entertainment.